Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: The gravity background and the matter fields

 The second solution, for $z=1$, is the well-known BTZ (Ba\~nados-Teitelboim-Zanelli) black hole solution \cite{BTZ}

-where $f(r)$ is given by~\eqref{efe}, the event horizon is located at $r_{+}=l\sqrt{M}$ covering the singularity at $r=0$.
+where $f(r)$ is given by (\ref{efe}), the event horizon is located at $r_{+}=l\sqrt{M}$ covering the singularity at $r=0$ and in the limit $r\rightarrow \infty$ the solution is AdS-like.
 Thus, the NMG allows us to study the relativistic case $z=1$ and the non-relativistic case $z=3$ in the same setup.
 The theory provides a scenario to observe the role of Lifshitz symmetry in the formation of the holographic phase transitions in comparison to the relativistic case $z=1$.

-Thus, we take as a background the geometry given by the three-dimensional black holes of NMG.
+Thus, we take as a background, the geometry given by the three-dimensional black holes of NMG.
 These solutions have all the main features needed in order to apply the gauge/gravity holographic prescription for phase transitions: there is an AdS-like spatial infinity and a regular event horizon, whose presence is necessary for the condensation of a charged scalar field.